Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — Hub Summary

-As of April 2026, four obesity drugs are FDA approved: Wegovy (injectable + oral semaglutide), Zepbound (tirzepatide), and Foundayo (orforglipron, approved April 1, 2026).
-CagriSema remains the closest pending FDA decision, while retatrutide, survodutide, and zenagamtide anchor the late-stage pipeline.
-This page is the landscape view; use the linked status pages for the one-drug, yes-or-no answer.
+As of May 25, 2026, four obesity drugs are FDA approved: Wegovy (injectable + oral semaglutide), Zepbound (tirzepatide), and Foundayo (orforglipron, approved April 1, 2026).
+CagriSema remains the closest pending FDA decision, while retatrutide approval status, survodutide, and zenagamtide anchor the late-stage pipeline.
+This page is the landscape view; the master collection is the Approval Trackers hub.

 Drug Sponsor Mechanism Stage Weight Loss